 Suh’s nine ‘Hubs’ (2015–16), on the upper floor of Gallery II, are one-to-one reproductions of these apartments’ transient spaces: doors and passages between rooms.
-Made of delicately stitched-together pieces of translucent coloured polyester, supported by sturdy stainless steel pipes, they lead onto one another, stretching across the space like one long corridor of contradictions.
-On the one hand, they look like a long piece of playground equipment, but even as you scuttle between them, you are never fully immersed in play.
-On the other, these interiors, though exquisitely detailed, have lost their practical function – door hinges are unbending, power sockets are powerless.
+Made of delicately stitched-together pieces of translucent coloured polyester supported by sturdy stainless-steel pipes, they lead onto one another, stretching across the space like a long corridor of contradictions.
+On the one hand, they look like a piece of playground equipment, although even as you scuttle between the forms, you are never fully immersed in play.
+On the other hand, these interiors, though exquisitely detailed, have lost their practical function – door hinges are unbending, power sockets are powerless.